astronautlabs/bitstream/README.md

 }
 ```

-When reading an instance of `BaseElement` the library automatically checks the _discriminants_ specified on the defined
+When reading an instance of `BaseElement` the library automatically checks the discriminants specified on the defined
 Variant classes to determine the appropriate subclass to substitute.
 In the case above, if `type` is read as `0x2` when
 performing `await BaseElement.read(reader)`, then the result will be an instance of `Type2Element`.

-Note that variation which occurs at _the end_ of a bitstream element is referred to as "tail variation".
+> **Note:** Variation which occurs at _the end_ of a bitstream element (as above) is referred to as "tail variation".
+> Variation which occurs in _the middle_ of a bitstream element is referred to as "marked variation".

 ### Marked variation